 MP for North West Leicestershire

-Amanda Hack is the Labour and Co-operative MP for North West Leicestershire, elected in 2024.
-She sits on the Work and Pensions Committee and on the Bus Services (No. 2) Bill [HL] committee, and most recently on the Courts and Tribunals Bill committee; she has previously served on committees for the Sustainable Aviation Fuel Bill and the Water (Special Measures) Bill.
+Amanda Hack is the Labour and Co-operative MP for North West Leicestershire, first elected in July 2024.
+She sits on the Work and Pensions Committee and on committees for the Bus Services (No. 2) Bill and the Courts and Tribunals Bill, and has previously served on committees for the Sustainable Aviation Fuel Bill and the Water (Special Measures) Bill.

-She has seven declared interests, including four entries for gifts, benefits and hospitality from UK sources; one entry for employment and earnings; one miscellaneous interest; and one entry for visits outside the UK.
+She has declared several financial interests, including gifts, benefits and hospitality from UK sources; employment and earnings; a miscellaneous entry; and visits outside the UK.

 Generated 21 February 2026